farmera/sare_grant/introduction.md

 #### What Follows

 This report is organized into twelve sections.
-In provides in varying levels of detail both background and results from a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in sugar cane.
-Sugar has a longer season than most other crops.
-It is planted anywhere between August and March depending on the variety and age of the cultivar.
-From the time of planting, a first year 'plant cane' cultivar such as was used in this study will be harvested 12-14 months later.
+It provides both background and results from a two-year study on the feasibility of using different multi-spectral indices to predict sucrose yield in sugar cane.

 1. __Introduction__
     * This documemt.